Wi-Fi Map in ArizonaInteractive Map for access to free Wi-Fi hotspots throughout the state.

 - Remember Me: If you select the ‘Remember me for 7 days’ check box on the two-step verification page, your browser will allow you to access that NAU service without being prompted for two-step verification during that 7-day timeframe.

 - No smartphone: ITS has two-step keychain fobs, a small, battery-powered device that can generate access codes for the verification.
-Contact the ITS Service Desk at (928) 523-3335 to request one.
+Please visit this article for information about how to request one.

 - Bypass code: In the event that you forget your phone or two-step fob, call the ITS Service Desk to request a bypass code.
 This code is valid for 24 hours and will allow you to access NAU services.